ctaverna/ctaverna.github.io/docs/_posts/2024-01-29-3-questions-to-amazon-q.md

 - [Conclusion](#conclusion)

-After the re:Invent 2023 release announcement of Amazon Q, I immediately started to wonder if it can **really** be a useful tool to help me in my daily job as a cloud architect using AWS services.
+After the release announcement of *Amazon Q* at re:Invent 2023, I immediately started to wonder if it could **really** be a useful tool to help me in my daily job as a cloud architect using AWS services.
 Is it just a cool toy or a game-changer?

+### The expectation
 My basic expectation is that Amazon Q can be a good assistant in the daily boring and time-consuming task of searching for information in the AWS documentation.
-I’m not saying that creating a smart interface for information gathering should be taken for granted because it’s an easy implementation, of course.
-But we are in 2024, we are talking about AWS, we are used to seeing and using generative AI tools, and the wow effect has (almost) gone.
+After all, we are in 2024, we are talking about AWS, we are used to seeing and using generative AI tools, and the wow effect has (almost) gone.
+Less than this would be not enough.
+My objective is to understand if Q is something more than other general-purpose generative AI tools.
-I appreciate a lot the AWS idea of creating a “generative AI–powered assistant designed for work”, for real-world users and not just for demonstrations.
+I appreciate a lot the AWS idea of creating a *“generative AI–powered assistant designed for work”*, designed for real-world users and not just for demonstrations.

+### How I made the test
 So, focusing on its generic ability to be an expert in AWS I made my tests using the Amazon Q assistant in the sidebar of the AWS management console.
 This is just one of the capabilities of Amazon Q, but is for sure the most immediate to interact with.
 I started chatting with Q about a simple architectural design question, then I asked for help with a technical issue, and finally a cost evaluation.
 As an additional quality check, I submitted each question also to Copilot and ChatGPT 3.5, and then I expressed my evaluation of the quality of each response.